André Bessette: Call to devotion

 The pastor of his parish, André Provençal, noticed the devotion and generosity of the young man.
 He decided to present Bessette to the Congregation of Holy Cross in Montreal, writing a note to the superior, "I'm sending you a saint."
 Although he was initially rejected by the order because of frail health, Archbishop Ignace Bourget of Montreal intervened on his behalf, and in 1872, Bessette was accepted and entered the novitiate of the congregation, receiving the religious name of Brother André, by which he was known for the rest of his life.
 He made his final vows on February 2, 1874, at the age of 28.

-"André was given the task of porter at Collège Notre-Dame in Côte-des-Neiges, Quebec, with additional duties as sacristan, laundry worker and messenger.
-"When I joined this community, the superiors showed me the door, and I remained 40 years," he said."
+After, Bessette became a porter at Collège Notre-Dame in Côte-des-Neiges, Quebec, and also served as sacristan, laundry worker and messenger.

-"His great confidence in Saint Joseph inspired him to recommend the saint's devotion to all those who were afflicted.
-On his many visits to the sick in their homes, he would rub the sick person lightly with oil taken from a lamp burning in the college chapel and recommend them in prayer to Saint Joseph."
+While working at the college, Bessette began to minister to the sick.
+Biographer Leonard Foley wrote that "his great confidence in Saint Joseph inspired him to recommend the saint's devotion to all those who were afflicted."
+The brother also rubbed the sick with oil taken from one of the college's lamps.
 People claimed that they had been cured through the prayers of Bessette and Saint Joseph, and they were grateful their prayers had been heard.
-Bessette steadfastly refused to take any credit for these cures.
+Bessette steadfastly refused to take any credit for these cures, even during an epidemic.
 Bessette's desire to see Saint Joseph honoured led him in 1904 to launch a campaign to build a chapel for that purpose.

-"When an epidemic broke out at a nearby college, André volunteered to nurse.
-Not one person died.
-The trickle of sick people to his door became a flood.
-His superiors were uneasy; diocesan authorities were suspicious; doctors called him a quack.
-"I do not cure," he said again and again.
-"Saint Joseph cures."
-In the end he needed four secretaries to handle the 80,000 letters he received each year."

 As tensions increased at the college with so many of the sick coming to see the porter, the school officials decided that Bessette could no longer continue with his ministry.
 He was permitted to receive the sick in the nearby tramway station rather than the college.
 As his reputation spread, Bessette became quite a controversial figure.
 There were many religious in the Congregation of Holy Cross, teachers and parents of students at the College who supported him but many others opposed him and even considered him dangerous to the well-being of the school's reputation because they regarded him as a charlatan.
 Others were concerned for the good health of the children, fearing the possibility of contagion in the school spread from diseases carried by the sick who frequented Bessette.

 In 1924 construction of a basilica named Saint Joseph's Oratory began on the side of the mountain, near Bessette's chapel.